 DEGIRO's customer service telephone lines are open 14 hours a day, 5 days a week.
 The customer service team can also be contacted by email, but at the time of writing there is no live chat option on their website.
 Any objective broker comparison would have to note the lack of 24/7 customer service as one of DEGIRO's main weaknesses.
 Not being able to contact a representative at the weekend is a particular drawback, and with DEGIRO providing unbeatable access to markets and exchanges around the world, one would have thought that a round-the-clock customer service helpline would be a given.
 The main consolation is that with the straightforward and mostly automated services that DEGIRO offer, there's not that much that is likely to go wrong.
 However, when there is a problem, users have criticised DEGIRO's customer service, especially when they've experienced unexpected delays in funds showing up in their accounts.
 DEGIRO customers posting reviews on sites like Trustpilot have occasionally suggested that poor customer service is the price you pay in return for extremely low fees.
 While it must be stressed that many more are perfectly happy with both DEGIRO's fee structure and their customer service, perhaps the disgruntled few would prefer to pay a DEGIRO commission in return for 24-hour customer service availability and a faster response time?

 DEGIRO is certainly among the cheapest broker services available to the general public, and with its exceptionally low fees, it offers virtually unbeatable value for money.
 Their wide range of access to different markets around the world is their next major selling point, as the company has direct access to 21 major markets, plus smart order routing to another four in Europe and the big North American Exchanges including NASDAQ and the New York Stock Exchange.
-Bonds, futures and CFDs are all widely available, and the easy-to-use website and choice of profiles makes DEGIRO trading as accessible to the stock market beginner as the experienced trader.
+Bonds and futures are all widely available, and the easy-to-use website and choice of profiles makes DEGIRO trading as accessible to the stock market beginner as the experienced trader.
 There may be flashier sites out there, but with them you generally pay more for a range of frankly inessential features and services.
 With DEGIRO you pay only for what you need – and what you get is very impressive indeed.